Rilance/Desktop-Pet-AI/README.md

 ```

 Otherwise, you need to modify the batch file.
-TTS uses the V1 model… because I only trained the V1 model…
+~~TTS uses the V1 model… because I only trained the V1 model…~~
+TTS is using the V2 Models.
 You can download the model here: [huggingface](https://huggingface.co/RaidenSilver/TTS/tree/main)

 ### LLM: